JasmineDavidson94/pumpkin-puzzler/README.md

 The user just needs to access the link which also present in the github directory and paste in the browser.
 And he can start the game.

-To play the Word Monster game, follow these steps:
+To play the Pumpkin Puzzler game, follow these steps:

 1. Clone this repository to your local machine: